Getting Started with SoTL

 • How often, and at what points, is optimal to collect data for my research question?
 You must balance your need for data with respect for your students' time and energy.
 This is why many SoTL researchers collect and analyze assignments the students are already producing in the course.
 Also consider that collecting data on learning immediately after students have been taught tells a different story than collecting it a week, or even 8 weeks, later.

 • How can I remain ethical in my study design?
-Great question!
-You're ready for the next step, considering Ethics and IRB in SoTL;
+See the next step, considering Ethics and IRB in SoTL.

 IRB = Institutional Review Board.
 This is the research oversight committee charged with ensuring that human subjects research is conducted ethically.
-Each research institution typically has one, and the one at UGA is lovely.
+Each research institution typically has one.
 At UGA, they are a part of the Human Subjects Office, which is part of the Office of Research.
 They hold IRB meetings monthly and welcome emails to irb@uga.edu.

 The decision about whether you need IRB approval is best handled by the IRB office.
 Therefore, you should submit your study for review and let them make the determination whether their approval is needed to conduct the study.